 Mash them up, boil or my favorite, make roasted sweet potato fries!
 They are versatile, healthy and taste so much better when homegrown.

-The first thing I wondered though was how does one grow a sweet potato when there aren’t any seeds to plant?
+Ever wonder how a sweet potato grows, when there aren’t any seeds to plant?
 Keep reading, I’m going to show you how!